Bird-safe printed façade in Georgia (USA) for the project in Chicago, Illinois (USA)

 Columbia College

-Bird-safe printed façade in Georgia, United States
+Bird-safe printed façade in Georgia (USA) for the project

 The historic building at 600 S. Michigan Avenue in Chicago has undergone significant urban renewal and restoration in the past century.
 In 2006, Columbia College purchased the building and did extensive renovations to the interior.
 Then, primarily for safety reasons, in 2010 the exterior façade needed to be redone.

-The American Bird Association helped Gensler to certify their pattern and fortunately, it helped reduce bird collisions by more than 80%.
+The American Bird Association helped Gensler to certify their pattern, and fortunately, it helped reduce bird collisions by more than 80%.

 ARCHITECT